-Q: How do I upload my COVID-19 vaccine documentation?
+Q: How do I report my vaccination status?

-You can upload your documentation here.
+A: You can upload your documentation here.
 You can also find the link in the daily health survey.
-There are several easy ways for you to upload your documentation:
+There are several ways for you to upload your documentation:

 - Snap a picture of your COVID-19 vaccine card with your phone